 For example, the Department of Libraries is -

 VOL is open to everyone within Vermont, and it uses a series of strategies to try to authenticate users:

 IP Location – When patrons visit, the system will use their IP address to try to determine if they are located in Vermont.
 Libraries should have their IP address on file, but in many cases the system can find a location for homes and businesses.
 If the system cannot identify the patron as being in VT, they will see the phrase Out of State in the upper left-hand corner.
-If so, they can click on Change Library to try a different way to authenticate.
+If so, they can click on Change Library in the upper right-hand corner to try a different way to authenticate.